qiweiyang2018/Reinforcement-learning-Arm-Manipulation/README.md

 ### Future work:

+1. Apply velocity control as well to improve the performance.
-1. Try to complete the challenge task.
+2. Try to complete the challenge tasks.
-2. Even I completed the project with required accuracy, there are a lot of areas to improve.
+3. Even I completed the project with required accuracy, there are a lot of areas to improve.
 For example, reward system definitely can be improved to shorten the training time.
-How the control commands linked to the reward system need exploration too in the this environment.
+How the control commands linked to the reward system needs exploration too in the this environment.
-3. I will revisit this project to gain more depth understandings in the simulation environment, the communications between ROS and DQN.
+4. I will revisit this project to gain more depth understandings in the simulation environment, the communications between ROS and DQN.